jeypzz/React.JS-Pizza-Landing-Page/README.md

-# Pizza Landing page made with React
+# Pizza static Landing page made with React

 A Pizza Site built with React.